HanaOctavia/Book-Recommendations/README.md

 |Harry Potter and the Sorcerer's Stone (Harry Potter (Paperback))|	0.0|	0.707107	|0.000000|	0.000000|	0.0|	0.0|	0.000000	|1.0|	0.0|	0.0	|0.000000|	0.0	|0.0|	0.0|
 |The Pilot's Wife : A Novel|	0.0|	0.000000|	0.664679	|0.000000|	0.0	|0.0	|0.000000	|0.0|	0.0	|0.0|	0.747129|	0.0	|0.0|	0.0|

-tabel 9. hasil transformasi matriks
+table 9. matrix transformation results

-Tabel 9 merupakan output matriks tf-idf yang menunjukkan Buku 'Harry Potter and the Sorcerer's Stone (Harry Potter (Paperback))' ditulis oleh 'rowling.
-Matriks menunjukan bahwa buku tersebut ditulis oleh rowling.
-Hal ini terlihat dari nilai matriks 1.0 pada penulis rowling.
+Table 9 is the tf-idf matrix output showing the book 'Harry Potter and the Sorcerer's Stone (Harry Potter (Paperback))' written by 'rowling.
+The matrix shows that the book was written by Rowling.
+This can be seen from the matrix value of 1.0 on Rowling's author.

-**5. Menghitung derajat kesamaan**
+**5. Calculating the degree of similarity**

-Pada tahap ini kita akan menghitung derajat kesamaan antara satu buku dengan buku lainnya untuk menghasilkan kandidat buku yang akan direkomendasikan.
-Proses ini akan menghasilkan keluaran berupa matriks kesamaan dalam bentuk array.
+At this stage we will calculate the degree of similarity between one book and another to produce candidate books to be recommended.
+This process will produce output in the form of a similarity matrix in the form of an array.

-**6. Melihat matriks kesamaan setiap buku**
+**6. See the similarity matrix for each book**

-Tabel 10 menunjukan Shape (28, 28) merupakan ukuran matriks similarity dari data yang kita miliki.
-Artinya, kita mengidentifikasi tingkat kesamaan pada 28 judul.
-Gambar di atas memilih 10 judul buku pada baris vertikal dan 5 buku pada sumbu horizontal
+Table 10 shows that Shape (28, 28) is a measure of the similarity matrix of the data we have.
+That is, we identify the level of similarity in 28 titles.
+The image above selects 10 book titles on the vertical row and 5 books on the horizontal axis

 |book_name	|Summer Sisters	|The Pilot's Wife : A Novel|	Bridget Jones's Diary	|Divine Secrets of the Ya-Ya Sisterhood: A Novel|The Pelican Brief and Fishing|
 |------------|--------------|---------------------------|------------------------|-------------------------------------------------|-----------------------------|